titi-devv/Exclusible-AI-Customer-Support/README.md

-# 🧑‍💻 Text-Based Conversational AI Chatbot
+# 🧑‍💻 AI Customer Support Chatbot

-This repository contains code for a text-based conversational AI chatbot.
+This repository contains code for an AI Customer Support Chatbot.
 The chatbot is designed to answer user questions based on a set of training data, web scraping, and predefined templates.
 It utilizes language models and embeddings to provide informative responses.

 ## Table of Contents